jeremiecoullon/knowitwall/README.md

 **Stuff to do:**
 - <del>have the vertical yellow line like in the image above</del>
-- display the URL to the 3rd party content nicely (dunno how this should look...)
 - get the image for the article (like the thumbnail when you post articles on facebook) and display it above the text (like in the image above).
 - <del>have the adder (the square that appears when you highlight text) appear next to the mouse.</del>
 - <del>be able to click on the highlighted section of text and have the annotation stay visible.
 Click again to hide it.</del>